FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd February 2021.md

 a request was made that the name of a dedicated contact person be made available to the

-tenants of newly allocated houses to address any issues they may have.--- 12
+tenants of newly allocated houses to address any issues they may have.
+---
+12

 It was agreed to hold an Online March Meeting of the District on Wednesday, 3rd March, 2021,